Date: Tue, 4 Jul 2006 (delayed)

 with one notable exception.
 Many of the cities and towns have sort of a modern

-feel, but with a bit of a 01970’s appearance which was rather refreshing.
+feel, though with a bit of a 01970’s appearance, which was rather refreshing.

 Services were plentiful in many places, and real supermarkets were common, a